andrewhwaller/jesus-law-session-4/slides.md

 layout: default
 ---

-# Four common (and incorrect!) assertions about lepers
+# Five common (and incorrect!) assertions about lepers
 * Leprosy (modern-day *Hansen's disease*) was an incurable and severely disfiguring disease.
+* Leprosy was contagious and so contact with others was forbidden.
 * Lepers were banished from public life and were forced to live outside cities and towns.
-* Leprosy was contagious and so contact with others was forbidden.
-* In healing lepers, *especially via touch*, Jesus contravenes the law and prioritizes compassion over strict legal observance.
+* Lepers could not participate in worship or religious life.
+* Exclusion was permanent unless certified by a priest.

 <!--
 * Hat tip to Logan Williams for this example of common lepra misconceptions: [GCSE, *Jesus heals ten men with a skin disease*](https://www.bbc.co.uk/bitesize/guides/zhmhcqt/revision/5)